rust-embedded/embedonomicon/src/memory-layout.md

   `#[no_mangle] fn bar()` will produce a symbol named `bar`.
 - `#[link_section = ".bar"]` places the symbol in a section named `.bar`.

-With these attributes we can expose a stable ABI from the program and use it in the linker script.
+With these attributes, we can expose a stable ABI of the program and use it in the linker script.

 ## The Rust side

-We need to populate the first two entries of the vector table.
+Like mentioned before, for Cortex-M devices, we need to populate the first two entries of the vector table.
 The first one, the initial value for the stack pointer, can be populated using only the linker script.
-The second one, the reset vector, needs to be created in Rust code and placed in the right place using the linker script.
+The second one, the reset vector, needs to be created in Rust code and placed correctly using the linker script.

 The reset vector is a pointer into the reset handler.
 The reset handler is the function that the device will execute after a system reset, or after it powers up for the first time.
 The reset handler is always the first stack frame in the hardware call stack; returning from it is undefined behavior as there's no other stack frame to return to.
-We can enforce that the reset handler never returns by making it a divergent function, a function with signature `fn(/* .. */) -> !`.
+We can enforce that the reset handler never returns by making it a divergent function, which is a function with signature `fn(/* .. */) -> !`.

 ``` rust
 // The reset handler